VamshiNarmety/Adversarial-Protection-in-Face-Forgery-Detection/README.md

 - The purpose of testing on clean data is explicitly mentioned to ensure the model works well before proceeding to the attacks.

 # Trigger generator(Backdoor attack)
 Run the `src/utils/trigger_generator.py` file to train the trigger generator for backdoor attacks and save the model.
+Execute this file for different values of `v`, where the kernel size is given by `2v+1`, and save the corresponding models.
+Additionally, I have uploaded the zip file containing the models that I have trained in the `src/utils/trigger_generators` directory.

 # Train model on Backdoor attacked data
 - Run the `backdoor_attacked_model.py` file to poison the datasets and prepare them for training the model.
 This script modifies the datasets by injecting backdoor triggers.